flutter-munich/built-with-flutter/README.md

 If you submit your presentation, please think about the description.

+Due to character limits on Meetup.com, we need a short description so that we don't exceed the character limit after each presentation's description is added.

+The limit for the event description is 450 characters, that's around 80 words.

+If you have a longer description, we can add it to this repository and link the repo in the meetup description.

 We recommend you include in the description the following:

 * The name of the presenter(s).
 You can present together with someone (e.g. software developer + product owner or designer), in this case, send us the name of every presenters name.